-Pursuant to §26.85(e), enclosed for filing are four (4) copies of Southwestern Bell Telephone, Inc.'s, d/b/a AT&T Texas, Annual Progress Report on the Implementation of the Five-Year Plan to Enhance Supplier and Workforce Diversity.
+Pursuant to Substantive Rule §26.85(e), enclosed for filing are four (4) copies of AT&T Texas' Annual Progress Report on the Implementation of the Five-Year Plan to Enhance Supplier and Workforce Diversity.

-Consistent with the requirements of the rule, copies of this report are also being provided to the following: (1) Governor; (2) Lieutenant Governor; (3) Speaker of the House; (4) Chair-House Legislative Black Caucus; (5) Chair-Texas Senate Hispanic Caucus; (6) Chairman-House Mexican-American Caucus.
+Consistent with the requirements of the rule, copies of this report are also being provided to the following: (1) Governor; (2) Lieutenant Governor; (3) Speaker of the House; (4) Chair- House Legislative Black Caucus; (5) Chair- Texas Senate Hispanic Caucus; (6) Chairman-House Mexican-American Caucus.